 Graduates of the RN to BSN/MSN accelerated nursing degree program will be able to:

-- Assume roles as leaders and collaborators with other professionals and communities in planning, providing and evaluating health care.
+- Integrate roles as leaders and collaborators in various health care settings.

 The mission of the RN to BSN/MSN and MSN program builds from the American Sentinel University mission, specifically to prepare highly-qualified, advanced-practice professional nursing personnel to serve global healthcare communities as administrators, educators, and informatics specialists.